-This piece is part of an ongoing series, shown at an all-female group exhibition at Gallery 5 in Richmond, VA.
+Client: Description: This piece is part of an ongoing series, shown at an all-female group exhibition at Gallery 5 in Richmond, VA.
 I’m interested in creating imaginary portraits that explore themes of femininity and nature, showing women as vessels and embedded in their surroundings.

 The Olympic Games could be cancelled if coronavirus is not controlled.